 Companies are utilizing inbound marketing at an accelerated pace, and many well-known brands are using it to attract potential customers.
 It will be crucial for inbound marketers to keep up with the latest trends to achieve continued success.
 Here are some of the inbound marketing trends that can help brands stand out to their prospects.

 Artificial Intelligence (AI) is transforming inbound marketing by enabling businesses to create a more targeted campaign, personalize their marketing efforts, and increase ROI.
 AI is responsible for the users’ searches on the Internet and the feeds and stories they see on social media platforms.
+According to a report, 21% of sales leaders today have adopted AI technology in 2020.
 This tool also lets marketers analyze customers’ data and automate clients’ interaction.
 For example, chatbots enable businesses to reach out and help visitors, which improves customer relations.
+85% of sales representatives said that the customer insights data have made them more effective in their job.

 Interactive content that allows users to participate in them is an effective way to engage with potential customers and offer real value to them.
 Marketers can create interactive content such as infographics, quizzes, trivia, polls, and the like, to drive interest toward their brand.
 This form of content can help brands drive awareness, allowing users to recognize their brand easily.
 In turn, marketers can deepen connections with a brand’s existing customers and encourage their audience to act by making forums, organizing events, and sending newsletters.

 Videos help brands a considerable amount of information to their target audience in an engaging manner, which results in a high level of retention.
-Furthermore, videos also have a massive potential of becoming viral.
+85% of businesses use videos as part of their marketing strategy..
 This format can be used for businesses’ Q&A sessions, webinars, client testimonials, product demos, and more.

 A video can attract the users’ attention and help in increasing the visibility of a brand.
 Also, it can evoke emotions effectively, enabling viewers to connect with a brand and encouraging them to act.
-As a result, video is the most preferred content, with a potential to build trust, increase engagement, encourage social shares, improve conversion and sales, and boost ROI.
+As a result, video is the most preferred content, with a potential to build trust, increase engagement, encourage social shares, and improve conversion and sales.
+88% of video marketers showed an increase of 5% positive ROI from 2019.

 Additionally, live streaming as a part of inbound marketing strategy is also gaining traction, and brands are utilizing it on social media platforms to increase brand awareness and attract leads.
 With live streaming, businesses can interact with their viewers in real-time, reach a broader audience, and improve their relationship with their customers.